Flexible Working Policy

 - Risk Management When Working from Home

 6.1.
-For insurance purposes, both Otago Polytechnic Limited and the staff member must be able to distinguish between work and personal time in the home.
-The hours to be worked at home should be agreed in writing.
+For insurance purposes, both OPBD and the staff member must be able to distinguish between work and personal time in the home.
+The hours to be worked at home should be agreed upon in writing.

 6.2.
-To prevent liability on the part of Otago Polytechnic Limited and maintain appropriate professionalism, meetings at their home are to be avoided where practicable.
+To prevent liability on the part of OPBD and maintain appropriate professionalism, meetings at their home are to be avoided where practicable.

 6.3.
-Staff members with a regular agreed schedule of working at home should maintain appropriate levels of homeowners or renter’s insurance coverage to protect personal and Otago Polytechnic Limited assets.
+Staff members with a regularly agreed schedule of working at home should maintain appropriate levels of homeowner's or renter’s insurance coverage to protect personal and OPBD assets.

 6.4.
-Staff members must ensure that they do not have other commitments outside of Otago Polytechnic Limited’s business at the time they are working from home (for example, it is not appropriate to combine home-based work with caring for dependants during work hours).
+Staff members must ensure that they do not have other commitments outside of OPBD’s business at the time they are working from home (for example, it is not appropriate to combine home-based work with caring for dependents during work hours).

 - Use and Security of Information Systems Policy